TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throttling.md

 * You can enable autoscale on existing databases and containers only from the Azure portal.
 * You can create new databases or containers with autoscale using the Azure portal, Azure Resource Manager template, Azure Cosmos DB .NET V3.9+ and Java V4+ SDK.

-Support for Powershell, CLI and other SDK is planned, but not yet available
+Support for PowerShell, CLI, and other SDK is planned, but not yet available

 ### **Rate limiting: Increase RU/s**
-You may have not provisioned enough RUs to meet your per-second request rates.
+You may not have provisioned enough RUs to meet your per-second request rates.
 The throughput (RUs) can be increased via the Azure portal, ARM template, PowerShell, Azure CLI or the Cosmos DB SDK.

 * [Update throughput (RU/s) using ARM templates](https://docs.microsoft.com/azure/cosmos-db/resource-manager-samples)
 * [Update throughput (RU/s) using PowerShell](https://docs.microsoft.com/azure/cosmos-db/scripts/powershell/sql/throughput)